Private X-ray Scan

 An X-ray is a quick procedure used to produce images of the inside of the body and is an effective way to identify joint problems.

 The test exposes your body to a small dose of radiation to take images of bones, blood vessels, heart or lungs.

 All our scans are carried out by experienced Radiographers, to ensure you receive the highest level of care.

 You may need an X-ray if you suspect a bone is broken, fractured, or infected.
 X-rays can be used to check for joint damage or inflammation, and signs of disease in your soft tissue and organs.

-Vista Health offer competitive prices for X-ray scans, costing from only £85 per body part.
-We can also offer Orbital X-rays and these are available at £100.
+Vista Health offer competitive prices for X-ray scans, costing from only £99 per body part.
+We can also offer Orbital X-rays available at the same price.

 Your price will always be clearly explained before you book.
 At Vista Health we make it our mission to guide you through every stage of your health journey.

 Convenient locations in London and across the UK

 Vista Health is a leading UK healthcare specialist provider specialising in diagnostic services for the private healthcare market.
 Helping clinicians and patients to start the health journey sooner.